-Not too long ago, online directories were all the rage in the search engine optimization world.
+Not too long ago, online directory submissions were all the rage in the search engine optimization world.
 New directories were popping up like daisies and businesses were clamoring to get listed everywhere and anywhere … that is until Google algorithm updates came along.

-After websites got the cold shoulder from Google for linking to every directory possible—no matter how spammy or irrelevant—SEO experts and business owners became much more careful about their linking strategies.
+After websites got the cold shoulder from Google for linking to any online directory submission possible—no matter how spammy or irrelevant—SEO experts and business owners became much more careful about their linking strategies.

 The fact is that linking to high authority online directories can still be a very beneficial part of your overall search engine optimization strategy.
 You will just need to channel your inner “Sherlock” a bit more to get the scoop on which ones are winners and which aren’t worth the time or risk.

 Here are some common questions asked about link building through online directories along with some answers to help you get moving in the right direction:

 Q: Are online directory submissions still a valuable SEO strategy?

 A: The answer is yes—as long as the directories you choose are not spammy and in some way relate to your business.
 Niche directories (industry or topic specific), for example, are still a very effective way to get more exposure and improve your status in search results.